mmiots9/labnotebbok/README.md

 <h1 align="center">Labnotebook 📔🖥</h1>

 This project aims to help bioinformaticians in creating the so called "Laboratory notebook" in an automatic way.
+You can find a detailed article  <a href='https://miotsdata.netlify.app/en/bash/mie_funzioni/labnotebook/' target='_blank'>here</a>.

 **IMPORTANT**: this tools is based on git and its application, you need to commit things and changes to be able to use this tool.
 In fact, based on git history, it will create an html notebook divided by date and commit.